-who is unsure about the interpretation of a particular Standard of Conduct should consult with the President of the WIBOSCOC or a member of the Executive Committee.
-If a Board member is unable to carry out the responsibilities of his/her position or to conduct him/herself in a manner consistent with the Policy, the Board member should consider voluntarily resigning his/her position on the Board.
+who is unsure about the interpretation of a Standard of Conduct is expected to consult with the President of the WIBOSCOC or a member of the Executive Committee.
+If a Board member is unable to carry out the responsibilities of his/her position or to conduct him/herself in a manner consistent with the Policy, the Board member is expected to consider voluntarily resigning his/her position on the Board.

 2. A Board member or members who wish to bring a complaint under this Policy must do so in writ-